-- Wynyard Park Employment area to respond positively to the road network and delivery of Sustainable Urban Drainage system as part of a high quality green corridor.
-Development to be appropriately screened from the A689 along with zones WP-C. - Wynyard Park Local Centre.
-Delivery of convenience and community facilities of an appropriate scale that respond positively to adjoining housing and employment development. - Wynyard residents which interacts with adjoining development plots and respects and interprets, where possible, the significant heritage assets on the site.
-Proposals for the site should avoid disturbance of the heritage asset and if proposals may cause any disturbance early engagement with Tees Archaeology is crucial.
+Wynyard Park Employment area to respond positively to the road network and delivery of Sustainable Urban Drainage system as part of a high quality green corridor.
+Development to be appropriately screened

+Wynyard Park Local Centre.
+Delivery of convenience and community facilities of an appropriate scale that respond positively to adjoining

+Urban Park delivery of high quality open space for the use of all Wynyard residents which interacts with adjoining development plots and respects and interprets, where possible, the significant heritage assets on the site.
+Proposals for the site should avoid disturbance of the heritage asset and if proposals may cause any disturbance early engagement with